Museum Ideas 2020: Explore the Ideas Shaping the Future of Museums

-Melanie Keen, Director of Wellcome Collection, London; Alisa Martin, Vice President, Educational Operations, Tenement Museum, New York City; Esme Ward, Director and Honorary Professor of Heritage Futures, Manchester Museum, University of Manchester; Masum Momaya, Fellow, Open Society Foundation, and Founder, Curating Words, Strategies and Sights for Justice and Rights; Nick Merriman, Chief Executive, Horniman Museum & Gardens, London; Dan Hicks, Professor of Contemporary Archaeology, University of Oxford, and Curator of World Archaeology, Pitt Rivers Museum; Cara Courage, Head of Tate Exchange; and Alvin Tan, Deputy Chief Executive, National Heritage Board, Singapore.
+Melanie Keen, Director of Wellcome Collection, London; Alisa Martin, Vice President, Educational Operations, Tenement Museum, New York City; Esme Ward, Director, Manchester Museum; Masum Momaya, Founder, Curating Words, Strategies and Sights for Justice and Rights; Nick Merriman, Chief Executive, Horniman Museum & Gardens, London; Dan Hicks, Professor of Contemporary Archaeology, University of Oxford, and Curator of World Archaeology, Pitt Rivers Museum; Cara Courage, Head of Tate Exchange; and Alvin Tan, Deputy Chief Executive, National Heritage Board, Singapore.

 “A conference for mind expanding conversations and international networking with a platform for shared discussion” – Martin Payne, The British Museum